canonweaver99/DoorIQ/README.md

 ## 🎯 Overview

 DoorIQ is a comprehensive sales training platform that helps door-to-door pest control sales representatives master their pitch through realistic AI-powered conversations.
-Practice with Amanda Rodriguez, a skeptical suburban mom voiced by ElevenLabs AI, and receive real-time feedback to improve your sales performance.
+Practice with Austin Rodriguez, a skeptical suburban homeowner voiced by ElevenLabs AI, and receive real-time feedback to improve your sales performance.

 ## ✨ Key Features

 ### 🎙️ Voice-to-Voice Training
-- Natural conversations with ElevenLabs AI agent (Amanda)
+- Natural conversations with ElevenLabs AI agent (Austin)
 - Real-time speech recognition and response
 - Realistic interruptions and objections
 - Embedded agent interface with microphone support